 =, this is just another syntax for a method call.
 From the

 language’s perspective, the above line is just a call to the

-method, passing in
+person, passing in

 =(_) is in the setter’s signature, an object can have both a getter